-A novella for 3rd year high school students.
-A 16 year-old American boy wants to enter a photography contest.
+Daniel, a 16 year-old American boy wants to enter a photography contest.
 He goes to Ecuador to visit his Ecuadorian-American relatives.
 While there, he must deal with various culturally challenging situations.
 On a day trip he meets Carmen, a girl with exceptional eyes.
-He wants to photograph her, but...
+He wants to photograph her, but when he tries to find her again, she seems to have disappeared.

 The author, Verónica Moscoso, is Ecuadorian and an award-winning filmmaker, author and journalist.
 In 2011, Verónica earned a masters degree from the UC Berkeley Graduate School of Journalism.
 Her thesis A Wild Idea, is a short documentary film screening in more than 30 film festivals around the world and receiving eight awards of merit and distinction.
 This movie remains as a significant contribution to understanding one of the most dramatic environmental initiatives to date.